DiantArts/CodingStyle/README.md

 smart pointers: Polymorphism, C libraries usage or usage of big objects that need to be on the heap. raw pointers: Never use.

-## Custom deleter of smart pointers
+### Custom deleter of smart pointers
 Prefer custom deleter over manual destruction.

+### Parameters
+When needed, use mutable references.
+Otherwise, always copy basic types and always pass objects by const references.

 Namespaces